 - have delivered or terminated a pregnancy less than 6 weeks prior to the Essure placement procedure

-- have an active or recent pelvic infection
+- have an active upper or lower genital tract infection

-- The Essure inserts contain metals, including nickel, titanium, iron, chromium, tin and a material called polyethylene terephthalate (PET).
-Patients who are allergic or sensitive to any of these materials may have a reaction to this device.
-Typical symptoms include rash, itching, and hives but may also include other symptoms not reported in the clinical trials such as chest pain, breathing difficulties and intestinal discomfort such as nausea, diarrhea or vomiting.
+- The Essure inserts contain metals, including nickel, titanium, iron, chromium, silver-tin, platinum and a material called polyethylene terephthalate (PET).
+Patients who are allergic or sensitive to any of these materials may have a reaction to this device following implantation.
+Typical symptoms may include rash, itching, and hives but may also include other symptoms not reported in the clinical trials such as chest pain, breathing difficulties and intestinal discomfort such as nausea, diarrhea or vomiting.
 Physicians should ask whether patients have an allergy to nickel or other metals and materials when discussing their sterilization options.

 - While some patients with nickel sensitivity can tolerate Essure, physicians should discuss with their patients the potential for a reaction to the nickel component as they weigh the benefits and the risks of Essure in each individual case.